 Getting to Deer Park Outlets by car: Long Island Express Way Exit 52 (from Manhattan).
 Enter this address into your sat nav: 152 The Arches Circle, Deer Park, NY 11729

-This small, unassuming shop in beautiful SoHo has lots of treasures for lovers of luxurious clothes.
-This second hand store sells items from Louis Vuitton, Prada, Gucci, and even Hermes.
+With so many thrift stores in NYC, this small, unassuming shop in beautiful SoHo has lots of treasures for lovers of luxurious clothes.
+This second-hand store sells items from Louis Vuitton, Prada, Gucci, and even Hermes.
 From bargain basement deals to purses for $20,000.00, you will find a wide selection of stuff at different price ranges here.
-This includes everything from new clothes to second hand items discarded by those with too much money.
+This includes everything from new clothes to second-hand items discarded by those with too much money.
 If you are planning on buying a Louis Vuitton bag or something of the likes during your time in New York City, be sure to take a look at A Second Chance – your bag might just be waiting for you on one of its shelves.

 Location: 155 Prince Street in SoHo

-This second hand store in New York is probably the most well-known.
+This second-hand store in New York is probably the most well-known.
 New Yorkers bring whatever no longer fits, what they no longer like, or simply is no longer worn to this store.
 Shoes, jeans, dresses, skirts, shirts, bags, simply everything you can imagine can be found at the Buffalo Exchange.
-Depending on location, inventory is more mainstream or more funky.
+Depending on location, inventory is more mainstream or funkier.
 For example, in the hip district Williamsburg, items are a lot more trendy than they are in the upper-crust East Village.
 But you can find deals everywhere.

 Location: 57th St between 5th and 6th Avenue

 If you are looking for the best pair of trainers, sports shoes or a new training outfit, this store has the best and biggest selection next to Niketown.
 Organized according to sports with different departments for men, women, and children, this store carries it all.
 Prices are fair and their product selection is always up to date.